 More information about the OYF W.R.
-Motherwell Award is available at oyfcanada.com under Nominations.
-The deadline for nominations for the 2017 award is March 31, 2017.
+Motherwell Award is available at www.oyfcanada.com under Nominations.
+The deadline for nominations for the 2018 award is March 31, 2018.

 Celebrating 37 years, Canada’s Outstanding Young Farmers’ program is an annual competition to recognize farmers that exemplify excellence in their profession and promote the tremendous contribution of agriculture.
 Open to participants 18 to 39 years of age, making the majority of income from on-farm sources, participants are selected from seven regions across Canada, with two national winners chosen each year.
 The program is sponsored nationally by CIBC, John Deere, Bayer, and Agriculture and Agri-Food Canada through Growing Forward 2, a federal, provincial, territorial initiative.
 The national media sponsor is Annex Business Media, and the program is supported nationally by AdFarm, BDO and Farm Management Canada.

-Canada’s Outstanding Young Farmers for 2017 will be chosen at the National Event in Penticton, British Columbia from November 29 – December 3, 2017.
+Canada’s Outstanding Young Farmers for 2018 will be chosen at the National Event in Winnipeg, MB from November 27 – December 2, 2018.

 For more information on this event please contact:

 Carla Kaeding, Program Manager, Canada’s Outstanding Young Farmers